moderntribe/square1-global-docker/README.md

 #### Running a Sequence of Commands

-You can create a single `so` custom command to run a sequence of commands.
+You can create a single `tribe` custom command to run a sequence of commands.
 If you specify the service, all commands will be run in that service, but if you leave it out, you can set the service as the yaml key on the command level.

 ```yaml
 commands: